mr-panta/gactus/README.md

 ### Upload file with Gactus API

 To fulfill the functionalities of providing HTTP API, Gactus provides an ability to upload file from HTTP API.
 You need declare `GactusFile` message in your protobuf file like the code below.
+Anyway, the HTTP request content type must be `multipart/form-data`.

 ```proto
 message GactusFile {